 4.5 Special precautions for use Special precautions for use in animals Use in aged dogs may involve additional risk.
 If such a use cannot be avoided, dogs may require careful clinical management.
 Avoid use in any dehydrated, hypovolaemic or hypotensive dog, as there is a potential risk of increased renal toxicity.
 NSAIDs can cause inhibition of phagocytosis and hence in the treatment of inflammatory conditions associated with bacterial infection, appropriate concurrent antimicrobial therapy should be instigated.
+See section 4.8.

+The tablets are flavoured.
+In order to avoid any accidental ingestion, store tablets out of reach of the animals.
 Special precautions to be taken by the person administering the veterinary medicinal product to animals In the event of accidental ingestion of the tablets, seek medical advice and show the doctor the package leaflet.
 Wash hands after handling the product.
 4.6 Adverse reactions (frequency and seriousness) Typical undesirable effects associated with NSAIDs such as vomiting, soft faeces/diarrhoea, faecal occult blood, loss of appetite and lethargy have been reported.
 These adverse reactions occur generally within the first treatment week and are in most cases transient and disappear following termination of the treatment but in very rare cases may be serious or fatal.
 If adverse reactions occur, use of the product should be stopped and the advice of a veterinarian should be sought.
 As with other NSAIDs there is a risk of rare renal or idiosyncratic hepatic adverse events.
+The frequency of adverse reactions is defined using the following convention: - very common (more than 1 in 10 animals treated displaying adverse reaction(s)) - common (more than 1 but less than 10 animals in 100 animals treated) - uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - rare (more than 1 but less than 10 animals in 10,000 animals treated) - very rare (less than 1 animal in 10,000 animals treated, including isolated reports).
 4.7 Use during pregnancy, lactation or lay Studies in laboratory species (rat and rabbit) have shown evidence of foetotoxic effects of carprofen at doses close to the therapeutic dose.
 The safety of the veterinary medicinal product has not been established during pregnancy and lactation.
 Do not use in pregnant or lactating bitches.
-4.8 Interaction with other medicinal products and other forms of interaction Do not administer other NSAIDs and glucocorticoids concurrently or within 24 hours of administration of the product.
+4.8 Interaction with other medicinal products and other forms of interactions Do not administer other NSAIDs and glucocorticoids concurrently or within 24 hours of administration of the product.
 Carprofen is highly bound to plasma proteins and may compete with other highly bound drugs, which can lead to toxic effects.
 Concurrent administration of potential nephrotoxic drugs should be avoided.
 4.9 Amounts to be administered and administration route For oral administration.